airavata-courses/airavata-courses.github.io/index.md

 * **Class Schedule** Tuesdays and Thursdays from 4 pm to 5.15pm in I2 (Informatics East) Room 150
 * **Office Hours** Tuesdays and Thursdays from 3 pm to 4pm in I2 (Informatics East) Room 226B

+## Information session
+* **Thursday August 18th**, Lindley Hall 102, 4pm to 5pm.
+* Provide an overview of the class and set expectations.
+* Why you should take it and who should not take it.

 ## Course Overview

 Science gateways are distributed computing environments that enable scientists to conduct computational experiments on computing clouds and supercomputers and have revolutionized bioinformatics, computational chemistry, nano-engineering, and other scientific fields by bringing unprecedented computing power to a broad community of scientists.